 But, buying a used RV has its challenges as well.
 Yes, you get a lower price, but you have to deal with repairs, and the time and expense it takes for aesthetic improvements.
 Both new and used options have their challenges.
 So, you need to take your time and think about which option is best for you.

-If you are in Australia and looking at buying camper trailers in Adelaide, you have to go in person and see the RV for yourself.
+If you are in Australia and looking at buying camper trailer, you have to go in person and see the RV for yourself.
 Make sure you are buying in the right condition.
 If not, then you will waste your money.

 2. Insufficient Research